 Trailing stop loss:

 The "Trailing Stop" feature attempts to "lock-in" profit and to keep locking in more as the market keeps moving in your favour.

 It works in the following way:

 The bot will place all new sell orders a couple of per cent higher than "normal".
 With "normal" being the price where it "normally" would have been given your configured minimum trade percentage.

 If the market price has risen to above the "normal" price plus a small amount (usually less than 1%), then the higher-up limit order is replaced by a stop-loss limit order at the "normal" price.

 If the market keeps moving in your favour, then the stop loss limit order will be "lifted" as much as possible, keeping some distance to it (usually 1-2%) as "wiggle space".
 This is the "trailing" part of it all.

 If the market keeps moving in your favour and the current market price exceeds the "normal" prices of any other open higher-up limit orders, then these will be cancelled and their quantities will be added to the trailing stop loss limit order.

 Allow buys above trailing stop loss:

 If this option is selected, then the bot may place buy orders above an existing trailing stop loss limit order.
-Otherwise it will not do that, which is the default behavior.
+Otherwise, it will not do that, which is the default behaviour.